Revenue Cloud Advanced is worth it

 A low volume of quotes and deals

-No desire to bring invoicing and billing onto the Salesforce platform
+No desire to bring invoicing and billing onto the Salesforce platform - or you have a robust Salesforce Billing process already in place

 Development